revk/ESP32-Flasher/README.md

 ## SD card file format

 The card contains files to flash, and manifest files.
 The manifest files are called `manifestN.json` where `N` is the manifest `0` to `9`.
 This contains details of the flash operation, and is a JSON object with the following fields.
 You can create any files and directories.
-Do not create `LOG` or `DOWNLOAD` as used interall.
+Do not create `LOG` or `DOWNLOAD` as used interally.

 |Field|Meaning|
 |-----|-------|